Date of Award:

 Based on this bioluminescence-based BioBrickTM characterization method, two BioBrickTM characterizations kits, one for E. coli and one for R. sphaeroides, were developed.
 BioBrickTM parts that include seven promoters, six RBSs, and six terminators were characterized using the E. coli characterization kit.
 R. sphaeroides BioBrickTM parts were characterized when R. sphaeroides containing the BioBrickTM measurement constructs were cultured by both anaerobic photosynthesis and by aerobic respiration respectively.
 The experimental results showed that the activities of these R. sphaeroides BioBrickTM parts were very similar for the cells growing under two different conditions.

 Huo, Junling, "Design of a BioBrickTM Compatible Gene Expression System for Rhodobacter sphaeroides" (2011).
 All Graduate Theses and Dissertations.
-Paper 877.
+877.